PaulJKathmann/PennCloud/README.md

 and isolation.
 Key components include Front-end Servers, Front-end Load Balancer, Backend KV Stores, Backend Master/Load Balancer, Email Servers, and an Admin Console, all interconnected using gRPC for efficient, language-agnostic communication.

+## Code
+Due to course policies I cannot openly publish the source code, however if you're interested in the implementation please contact me directly and I can share the code with you.

 ## Key Features
 The key features which our cloud service provides are as follows:
 1. User Signup/Login Provides the interface for new users to signup and existing users to login.
 Login authentication is implemented here.